bazaarvoice/bv-android-sdk/README.md

 ## License

-Bazaarvoice's Android SDK is available under the Apache 2.0 License.
-See the LICENSE file for more info.
+## License
+See [Bazaarvoice's API Terms of Use](https://developer.bazaarvoice.com/legal/terms_of_use).
+Except as otherwise noted, the Bazaarvoice Android SDK licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).